 adjustments made to the measurement of the total quantity of gas injected at network receipt points within the network section on that previous nomination day;

-adjustments made to the measurement of the total quantity of gas withdrawn from all interval metered delivery points within the network section on that previous nomination day; or
+adjustments made to the measurement of the total quantity of gas withdrawn from all daily metered delivery points within the network section on that previous nomination day; or

-adjustments made to delivery point information in accordance with clause 10.
+error corrections made in accordance with Chapter 11.

-AEMO must revise the distributed withdrawal for a basic metered delivery point for a previous nomination day (up to previous 364 calendar days) due to adjustments made to the measurement of the quantity of gas withdrawn from the basic metered delivery point within the network section on the previous nomination day.
+AEMO must revise the distributed withdrawal for a non-daily metered delivery point for a previous nomination day (up to previous 364 calendar days) due to adjustments made to the measurement of the quantity of gas withdrawn from the non-daily metered delivery point within the network section on the previous nomination day.

 The revisions referred to in paragraphs (a) and (b) must be carried out on each day for all adjustments that AEMO has received since the previous day.

-Where the net section load for a network section for a nomination day and/or the distributed withdrawal for a basic metered delivery point has been revised, AEMO must also revise, where relevant:
+Where the net section load for a network section for a nomination day and/or the distributed withdrawal for a non-daily metered delivery point has been revised, AEMO must also revise, where relevant:

-for each basic metered delivery point in the network section for that nomination day, the estimated withdrawal, distributed withdrawal and reconciliation amount;
+for each non-daily metered delivery point in the network section for that nomination day, the estimated withdrawal, distributed withdrawal and reconciliation amount;

 for each User in the network section for that nomination day, the total estimated withdrawal and User’s total reconciliation amount; and